Seven Very Cheap Garden Fence Ideas

-Fencing goes beyond creating a barricade between you and your neighbor's garden, but also protection and security.
-Depending on the level of privacy you need for your garden, budget plays an important role.
+Building the right fence doesn’t necessarily mean breaking the bank to achieve the perfect look.
+Fencing goes beyond creating a barricade between you and your neighbor’s garden, but also protection and security.
+Budget plays an important role depending on the level of privacy you need for your garden.

 1. Pallet Fencing